- Pain in the foot while walking

 Sombra Warm Therapy Pain Relieving Gel is a warming pain relieving gel that I use both personally and professionally in my massage therapy practice.
 Unlike other over the counter heating creams, it provides warmth without burning heat.
 Applying Sombra to the muscles on the back of the leg, down over the heel and covering the bottom of the foot can help reduce pain and tightness caused by the flexor digitorum longus muscle.
 I recommend Sombra for chronic pain and pain from arthritis.

-The graduated compression socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
+Eurosocks Over The Calf Compression Socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
 Graduated compression helps relieve pain from muscle stiffness and soreness as well as discouraging inflammation.
 The socks wickable fabric keeps skin dry and DryStat technology inhibits the growth of odor causing microbes.
 The over the calf style works very well for flexor digitorum longus muscle recovery as the sock will cover the entire muscle.
 If you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.

-Self Massage Treatment Technique For Lower Leg, Ankle and Heel Pain
+Self Treatment Technique For Lower Leg and Bottom of the Foot Pain

-Do you know that small knots in the flexor digitorum longus muscles can contribute to pain in the bottom of the foot and soreness on the bottom of the toes?
+Do you know that small knots in the flexor digitorum longus muscles can contribute to pain in the bottom of the foot and soreness on the bottom of the foot and toes?